nglm/persigraph/persigraph/persistentgraph/persigraph.md

 In `PersiGraph`, it was decided to take their mean, this is a rather arbitrary decision.
 As a consequence, in the DTW case as well, we have $\mathbf{X}_{t, vert, k}^{(i)} \in \mathbb{R}^{N_{t, k}^{(i)} \times d}$.

-#### Vertex life span

-The life span of a vertex is the sum of all the life spans of the clusters it represents.

 #### Vertex center and uncertainty

 The center of a vertex is defined using a measure of tendency and the uncertainty using a measure of dispersion of the datapoints in the cluster they represent $\mathbf{X}_{t, vert, k}^{(i)} \in \mathbb{R}^{N_{t, k}^{(i)} \times d}$.